BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 <a href="../images/st-sskr-import.jpeg"><img src="../images/st-sskr-import.jpeg" align="right" width=250></a>

-SSKR stands for Sharded Secret Key Reconstruction, a Blockchain Commons [specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md).
+SSKR stands for Sharded Secret Key Reconstruction, a Blockchain Commons [specification](https://developer.blockchaincommons.com/sskr/).
 It allows you to shard a secret (such as a seed) into a number of shares, and then reconstruct the secret from some number (threshold) of those seeds that's typically fewer than all of them.
 For example, you might shard a seed into three shares with a threshold of two.
 SSKR shares can be used in one of two ways:

 ***Self-sovereign key recovery.*** You store shares in multiple, safe places, such as: in your safety deposit box, in your home-office safe, and in a locked drawer at work.

-***Social key recovery.*** You give out keys to friends and family who are physically separated and who store them securely.
+***Social key recovery.*** You give out shares to friends and family who are physically separated and who store them securely.

 In either case, if a seed is lost, a threshold of shares can be collected (either on one's own or from friends and family) to reconstruct the seed.